cosinekitty/astronomy/source/js/README.md

 <a name="InverseRotation"></a>

 ## InverseRotation(rotation) ⇒ [<code>RotationMatrix</code>](#RotationMatrix)
-Calculates the inverse of a rotation matrix.
-Given a rotation matrix that performs some coordinate transform, this function returns the matrix that reverses that trasnform.

 **Kind**: global function
 **Returns**: [<code>RotationMatrix</code>](#RotationMatrix) - The inverse rotation matrix.
+**Brief**: Calculates the inverse of a rotation matrix.

+Given a rotation matrix that performs some coordinate transform, this function returns the matrix that reverses that trasnform.

 | Param | Type | Description |
 | --- | --- | --- |